highcharts-for-python/highcharts-gantt/docs/contributing.rst

   * provide ready to use functions and objects
   * don't force [the user] to subclass unless there's a *very good* reason
   * include the batteries: make easy tasks easy
-  * are simple to use but not simplistic: make hard tasks possible
+  * simple to use but not simplistic: make hard tasks possible
   * leverage the Python data model to:

     * provide objects that behave as you expect